 - Attach prusik to secondary halyard as backup (see instruction sheet provided)

 - Climb up the rope using an ascending device and footloop.
 Check your mast, do your work…

 - Remove the ascending device, and slowly abseil down the rope using the already-attached descending device.
 If you let go at any time, you just stop.

-For a detailed list of components in the kit bag, please see the “Additional Information” tab and hover over the images above for a closer look.
+For a detailed list of components in the kit bag, please see the “Additional Information” tab.

 Make sure that you and your mast are both safe and well looked-after.
 These are, after all, two of the most important aspects of sailing!